slatedocs/slate/source/includes/api-reference/_index.html.md

 #### Associating Custom Fields with a Project or Portfolio

 A mapping between a Custom Field and a Project or Portfolio is handled with a [Custom Field Settings](#asana-custom-field-settings) object.
-This object contains a reference for each of the Custom Field and the Project, as well as additional information about the per-Project status of that particular Custom Field, for instance, `is_important`, which defines whether or not the custom field will appear in the grid (list of tasks) on the Asana application.
+This object contains a reference for each of the Custom Field and the Project or Porfolio, as well as additional information about the status of that particular Custom Field.
+For instance, `is_important`, which defines whether or not the custom field will appear in the list/grid on the Asana application.

-#### Accessing Custom Field values on Tasks
+#### Accessing Custom Field values on Tasks or Projects

 The [Tasks](#get-a-task) reference has information on how Custom Fields look on Tasks.
 Custom Fields will return as an array on the property `custom_fields`, and each entry will contain, side-by-side, the compact representation of the Custom Field metadata and a `{typename}_value` property that stores the value set for the Custom Field.

 Of particular note is that the top-level `gid` of each entry in the `custom_fields` array is the `gid` of the Custom Field metadata, as it is the compact representation of this metadata.
 This can be used to refer to the full metadata by making a request to the `/custom_fields/{custom_fields_id}` endpoint as described above.

 Custom Fields can be set just as in the Asana-defined fields on a task via POST or PUT requests.
 You can see an example on the [update a task](#update-a-task) endpoint.

+Custom Fields on projects follow this same pattern.

 #### Warning: Program defensively with regards to Custom Field definitions